September 19, 2025

 • Moodboard Templates: Pre-made layouts for brand and UX exploration

-• Developer Handoff: Seamless transition from research to production
+• Developer Handoff: Direct handoff from research boards to production design files

 • Plugin Ecosystem: Extended functionality through community plugins